 CO11 Bridge End Industrial Estate, Egremont (treatment): This site has benefits and drawbacks in equal measure.
 It is greenfield land of potentially good agricultural quality and its development would extend the built footprint of Egremont slightly.
 The potential to contribute to flood risk on adjacent land can be addressed with mitigation, and its allocation for employment use at a Key Centre in the district, means that some increase in traffic and visual intrusion from a new industrial building are considered acceptable, provided both are modest in scale.
 This is likely, as the relatively small size of the plot suggests it would support a modestly-sized facility serving the needs of the district not the wider county.
-A previous consultation response from the District Council has proposed that the site it too small for waste use, but this not the case, and it appears to offer scope to provide ancillary capacity away from the coastal towns, which can make an incremental contribution to reduced waste miles and local job supply.
+A previous consultation response from the District Council suggested that the site is too small for waste use, but this not the case, and it appears to offer scope to provide ancillary capacity away from the coastal towns, which can make an incremental contribution to reduced waste miles and local job supply.

-SL1B Land adjacent to Kendal Fell Quarry (HWRC): There is a need to move the existing HWRC in the town centre, where it impacts on a range of properties including those in a Conservation Area, to a peripheral location on a brownfield site; this has been designated as employment land and proposed for a range of waste management uses.
-In addition, the current site is too small for current operations.
-Development of the site would shift impacts from an urban to a rural location, resulting in reduced adverse effects on human receptors.
-While mitigation measures can be used to address the typical impacts associated with an HWRC, development of the site will introduce impacts of noise, odour, increased traffic, dust and emissions to a relatively tranquil rural location (recognising the fact that light industrial units adjacent to the site will generate some of these impacts already).
-One of the principal benefits would be an incremental contribution to reducing emissions and congestion on roads in the town, while recognising that the site will increase traffic on the road from the town centre.
-Given the apparent lack of alternative sites within the urban area, this site may have to be developed to relieve the problems associated with the existing HWRC.
+SL1B Land adjacent to Kendal Fell Quarry (HWRC): There is a need to move the existing HWRC in the town centre, where it impacts on a range of properties including those in a Conservation Area, to a peripheral location on a brownfield site; the current site is also too small for modern operations.
+Development of SL1B would shift impacts from a central urban to an edge of town location, resulting in reduced adverse effects on human receptors.
+While mitigation measures can be used to address the typical impacts associated with an HWRC, development of the site will introduce impacts of noise, odour, increased traffic, dust and emissions to a relatively tranquil location (recognising the fact that light industrial units adjacent to the site will generate some of One of the principal benefits would be an incremental these impacts already). contribution to reducing emissions and congestion on roads in the town, while recognising that the site will increase traffic on the road from the town centre.
+Given the apparent lack of alternative sites within the urban area, this site, which is designated as employment land by the District Council, may have to be developed to relieve the problems associated with the existing HWRC.